galadril/Domoticz-Govee-Plugin/README.md

 * Run: ```git clone https://github.com/galadril/Domoticz-Govee-Plugin.git```
 * Restart Domoticz.

-In the web UI, navigate to the Hardware page.
-In the hardware dropdown there will be an entry called "Govee".
+## Configuration

+* Open the Domoticz web interface.
+* Go to Setup > Hardware.
+* Add a new hardware with type Govee Discovery.
+* Set the Scan interval (in seconds) for how often the plugin should scan for Govee devices.
+* Save and close the dialog.

 ## Updating